universal-ctags/ctags/docs/tmain.rst

 `run.sh` is run with following 4 arguments:

 1. the path for the target ctags
-2. the path for `libexec` directory
-3. the path for `builddir` directory
+2. the path for `builddir` directory
-4. the path for the target readtags
+3. the path for the target readtags

-The `libexec` directory is for testing the handling of xcmd.

 The path for readtags is not reliable; readtags command is not available if --disable-readcmd was given in configure time.
 A case,